Changes that may affect your Universal Credit

 You must tell Universal Credit the date the change happened, giving as much information as possible about any changes.

 If you are unable to use our telephony or digital services we can arrange an urgent appointment in your local Jobs & Benefits office.
 To arrange an appointment contact the Universal Credit Service Centre.
+You should tell us when booking your appointment if you need interpreting support.

 If we ask you to come in to your local office for an appointment, it is important that you attend.
 Repeated failure to attend a face to face appointment or to make yourself available for telephone appointments may impact your payments.